mohaliza138/CS-final-project/README.md

-Assembly project, mode for calculating 2D convolutions using NASM x86.
+Assembly project, made for calculating 2D convolutions using NASM x86.